Lionel Manuel: Professional career

-The 5'11, 180-lb wide receiver was drafted in the 7th round of the 1984 NFL draft by the New York Giants, and played in seven NFL seasons.
-Manuel spent his entire career with the Giants (1984–1990), including the XXI Giants Super Bowl Team when they beat the Denver Broncos 39-20.
+The 5'11", 180 lb wide receiver was selected in the seventh round of the 1984 NFL draft by the New York Giants, and played in seven NFL seasons.
+Manuel spent his entire career with the Giants (1984–1990), including the XXI Giants Super Bowl Team when they beat the Denver Broncos 39–20.
 His peak performance was during the 1988 season, when he caught 65 passes for 1,029 yards and scored four touchdowns.

-Manuel's career ended after several injuries in the 1990 season when he played under Head Coach Bill Parcells.
+Manuel's career ended after several injuries in the 1990 season when he played under head coach Bill Parcells.
 The Giants finished the 1990 season 13–3, and won the Super Bowl XXV against the Buffalo Bills 20–19.
 Parcells waived Manuel in December 1990, citing Manuel's poor attitude after losing his starting position.
 Manuel then signed with the Buffalo Bills as a free agent but was waived due to injuries and did not play for the team.
 Manuel played European football with the Barcelona Dragons before retiring in 1993.